Legalism or Obedience? Salvation Based on Merits or out of Grace?

-In the following treatise you can learn why we believe and how we understand that we have been saved by grace through faith.
-IS THERE A CONTRADICTION BETWEEN FAITH AND DEEDS?—Faith without deeds is impossible.
+In the following article we will explain why we believe and how we understand that we have been saved by grace through faith.
+Is there a contradiction between faith and works?—Faith without works is impossible.

 In this passage Paul points out that a Christian has eternal life solely by God’s grace and not as a result of his own works.
 God sent His Son to the Earth out of compassion on and love for the people so that they may be saved from their sins.